Use Advanced search for multiple words and phrases

 Methanol test) on some of the biodiesel fraction.
 If it passes, I pump the mix into my settling tank.
 If I'm making fuel for my car, and the biodiesel fails the test, I'd add a bit more methoxide and continue processing.
 If I'm making fuel for my oil-fired boiler (larger batches; only 16% methanol vol/vol) a small residue of unreacted oil is acceptable.
 Testing this way saves the expense of time and resources involved in reprocessing.

 Prior to washing a batch I always do a wash test.
-If the batch passed the methanol test, but there is a thicker than "paper-thin" middle layer I may let it settle longer, or put a few extra ml. of phosphoric acid in the first wash water.
+If the batch passed the methanol test, but there is a thicker than "paper-thin" middle layer I may let it settle longer, or put a few ml. of phosphoric acid in the first wash water.

 Having passed the methanol test, I wouldn't consider reprocessing.